1 in 1,000 children suffers from hemiplegia or hemiparesis. In the United States, this figure totals to over 70,000 children.

 Your child’s health care team will treat the hemiplegia or hemiparesis with a multidisciplinary approach.
 The first task is to determine the issue or issues that caused the condition to develop in the first place.
 If there is a reversible condition causing the paralysis or weakness, treating that issue may solve the problem.

-If a stroke or other irreversible injury cause the hemiplegia or hemiparesis, your child may need physical and occupational therapy.
+If a stroke or other irreversible injury caused the hemiplegia or hemiparesis, your child may need physical and occupational therapy.
 Hand play is one way that therapists help children reduce rigidity and increase control of the fingers and hand.
 Parents may be taught how to supervise hand play and other mobility exercises to help their child at home.

 Your child may need a walker, orthotic device, or crutches to make walking easier.
 Certain medications may be administered if there are seizures or other neurological problems in addition to the hemiplegia or hemiparesis.